• Projects

 THE WAY ONE SEES IT

-In the same way we analyse and excavate ideas from looking at a piece of art, we can excavate the verb to draw.
+In the same way we analyse and excavate ideas from looking at a piece of art, we can excavate the verb ‘To draw’.
 It is greater than the sum of its parts.
-To understand and accept drawing is an action that becomes intrinsic to the art, that evolves the skill of the artist, and also expands the viewers experience with painting, enables you to create or view the work with fresh eyes.
+To understand and accept drawing is an action, we in turn can accept that it becomes to all practices of art.
+It evolves the skill of the artist, and also expands the viewer’s experience with painting.
+Its presence enables you to create or view the work with fresh eyes.

 Let whoever may have attained to so much as to have the power of drawing know that he holds a great treasure.
 (Michelangelo)